 Answer: Natural sugar isn't the same as refined sugar.

 A gram of refined sugar from coke is no where near what a gram of natural sugar is.
 These are two very different things.

-The nutrition labels in America will be changing to include "Added Sugars" (refined sugar) within the next few years instead of lumping it all in "Sugars", because the USDA recognizes that this is a problem and common misconception.
+The nutrition labels in the USA are changing to include "Added Sugars" (mainly refined sugar) instead of lumping it all in "Sugars", because the USDA recognizes that this is a problem and common misconception.